 Individual applicants or groups of maximum 5 people can apply, with a group leader needing to be appointed; he will fill in the application form and participates in the quiz and tie-breaker question on behalf of the group members.
 Any individual applicant is also a potential group leader and can invite up to 4 people to join him.

-- From November 7th to November 28th (both 12 noon CET), entrants can fill in their ID or passport number on the online application form;
+- From March 12th until March 26th (both 12 noon CET), entrants can fill in their ID or passport number on the online application form;

 - If they win they need to start their journey in one of the EU Member States (can be a different country than their home country).